-It’s no secret that Companies borrow money to ensure access to extra working capital.
+It’s no secret that companies borrow money to ensure access to extra working capital.
 These funds can help companies to grow, whether rough patches and operate more efficiently as a business.

 Is it the right time for your business to apply for a commercial loan?
 Don’t wait until the ship is sinking!
 So, take a moment, have a cuppa and let us give you some insight into the nature of business borrowing and what it can do to help your company.

-The Basic of Commercial Loans – Have you ever applied for a business loan before?
+Have you ever applied for a business loan before?
 No?
 Do the suits and ties put you off or did you fund your business with personal credit and savings.
 You aren’t alone in this approach.
 In fact, Forbes reported that a majority of new businesses use personal savings or loans against personal credit and assets.
 In contrast to personal loans, commercial loans are those made specifically to a business and not an individual.

-Types and sources of business loans may vary wildly.
 Terms can run from 30 days to 30 years and the amount borrowed could range from a few thousand into many millions!
 Businesses use this money to guarantee access to working capital when they need to hire talent, purchase stock or make investments that support the business’s growth.

 Which one is right for your business?
 Certainly, you should explore all the available options before making an informed decision.

-What time is the right time to get a business loan? – If you are relying on your personal credit or savings for business funding, you aren’t establishing credit in your company’s name.
+If you are relying on your personal credit or savings for business funding, you aren’t establishing credit in your company’s name.
 You could, in fact, be damaging your reputation!
 In order to raise your company’s credit rating, you need to establish the company’s own credit accounts.

 Your first loan also gives your business a chance to demonstrate that you can handle the credit responsibly.
 Companies that deal with loans and credit are still businesses and they need to be certain that you can be trusted with the funding.